4GeeksAcademy/python-functions-programming-exercises/exercises/03-What-is-a-function/README.md

 ## 📝 Instructions:

-1. Please calculate the sum between `3445324` and `53454423` and assign the result to a variable called `super_duper`
+1. Please calculate the sum between `3445324` and `53454423` and assign the result to a variable called `super_duper`.